 Can I use my US electrical devices in the Solomon Islands?

 The voltage in the Solomon Islands is 220 volts, which is different from the US.
 The voltage in the US is 120 volts.
 The plug used in the Solomon Islands is also different from the US.
 The type “I” plug is used in the Solomon Islands, which is the same type of plug used in Fiji, Australia, New Zealand, China and Argentina.
 Items such as laptops, tablets and smartphones are made to handle a range of voltage and for these items to be used in the Solomon Islands only a plug adaptor is required.
-The Travel Smart All-In-One Adaptor by Conair is the plug adapter we have used without incident on our travels and recommend, and it can be purchased from a number of sources online.
+The Travel Smart All-In-One Adaptor by Conair is the plug adapter we have used without incident on our travels and recommend.
 If you plan on bringing multiple electrical devices, we strongly recommend the TESSAN 3 Outlet Surge Protector Travel Power Strip with 4 USB Ports Charging Station 5 Ft Cord + Asia & European Travel Plug Adapter Set.

 Many stand-alone battery chargers for cameras are only 120 volts.
 Read the fine print on your battery charger to determine the voltage range it can handle.
 In order to prevent headache and to not fry your battery charger, if yours cannot handle 220 volts we recommended searching online and purchasing the Australian equivalent.
 We highly advise against using voltage converters in the Solomon Islands because in our experience with the power grid there it ends up frying and breaking your electrical devices.
 Batteries are expensive and hard to come by in the Solomon Islands and anything beyond AAA and AA batteries will be hard to find, so it is far easier, cheaper and safer in the long-run to purchase the Australian equivalent of your battery charger.